amin076/science-web-lab/docs/ADDING_A_SIMULATION.md

 - index.jsx exists
 - Registered in simulationRegistry
 - Added to experimentsData
-- Works at /experiments/:id
+- Works at /experiments/:id/run
 - No console errors
-- No auth or database logic inside simulation
+- No auth or DB logic inside simulation

 ---

 ## Why This Architecture Works

-- Scales to 50+ simulations
+- Scales to many simulations
+- Clean separation of concerns
-- Safe for role-based access
+- Safe for Firebase & roles
-- Compatible with existing Firebase schema
+- Fullscreen-ready by default
 - Easy onboarding for new developers
-- Clear separation between Platform and Simulation
+- Prevents routing & layout bugs